Easy Mango-Basil Low Histamine Smoothie Recipe (also Low Oxalate, Low Lectin, Gluten-free, Dairy-free)

 - Blend for 30-45 seconds.

 - If you really love the taste of basil, go with 3 leaves.
 Otherwise stick with 2.

 - You can add more Stevia or a pinch of monk fruit powder if you like your smoothies sweeter.

 - If you like a thinner smoothie, you can add more water.
 Add it slowly at about 1/8 of a cup at a time.

 - Shredded coconut will have a little histamine.
 You can introduce this if you are in Phase 2 of the Low Histamine Diet.

 What low histamine smoothies have you made?
 Comment below with your favorite combinations!

-More Low Histamine Breakfast Recipes
+More Light and Cool Low Histamine Treats

-- Frozen Vanilla Coffee Cooler – Low Lectin, Low Oxalate & Low FODMAP
+- Frozen Vanilla Coffee Cooler – Low Lectin, Low Oxalate, Low FODMAP

 Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
 It never costs you any more to purchase through the links, and we try to find the best deals we can.
 We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
 Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!